interpolation degree pressure

 Finite Element Interpolation (FEM)#

 This subsection specifies the characteristics of the finite element method used in the simulations.
-The interpolation orders of velocity, pressure and other physics are specified.
+The polynomial degrees for velocity, pressure and other physics are specified.
 An additional option is also present to enable the use of high-order mapping throughout the entire mesh.
 At the moment, all variables are interpolated using Lagrange elements.
 On quad/hex meshes, FE_Q elements are used whereas on simplex meshes (triangles, tetrahedron), FE_P elements are used.

 subsection FEM